-The following post is from Kris of Weird, Unsocialized Homeschoolers
+4 Study Tips to Help Facts Stick is a post from Kris of Weird, Unsocialized Homeschoolers

-We always enjoy games for reviewing.
+We always enjoy games for reviewing material we have been studying.
 Bingo and concentration are a couple of really versatile games that can work for all ages.
 For younger kids, a homemade version of Go Fish works well or actual “fishing” with a dowel rod fishing pole with a magnet hook.

 For Bingo, write the answers in the Bingo squares and call out the questions for clues.
 For concentration or Go Fish, you can just create two sets of cards with the answers on one set and clues on the other.
 Matches are the correct answer with its clue.

 For a fun fishing game for younger kids, you can write the questions on cards and attach a paper clip to each.
 When the child “reels in” the question, he gets to keep the card if he can correctly answer it.
 Otherwise, he has to toss it back and try again.

 Even with today’s technology, good, old-fashioned index cards can’t be beat when it come to studying.
 They are so versatile with dozens of uses.
 Students can make their own flashcards, study notes, or review cards.
 We often like to include an illustration on the blank side, especially for vocabulary words or science terms.

 Today, there are lots of digital alternatives to traditional paper flashcards and sometimes the simple fact that it’s online makes a study aid more fun.

 eQuiz Show is a site that allows users to review Jeopardy-style.
 Users can put in their own questions and answers or use those already loaded.
 (Beware: Some user-created quizzes may have incorrect answers…unless Ben Franklin really was a U.S. President.)

 Flippity allows users to create virtual index cards from Google spreadsheet templates.

 Quizlet also uses virtual index cards so users can quiz themselves on facts.
 You can search for study lists or create your own.